-Dome Rock SWA
+Dome Rock State Wildlife Area

 The scenery is great along the former stage road called Dome Rock Trail, and birders can find a variety of montane birds including eagles and other raptors, as well as beavers, mule deer and elk.
 Bighorn sheep breed in the area, and the sharp-eyed might spot them.
 From December through July, part of the trail system is closed to protect the sheep from disturbance.